Information for providers of adult education and training services, including apprenticeships and traineeships on subcontracting ESFA funding.

-We’ve published guidance on the clause and the information the we need from lead providers.
+We’ve published guidance on the clause and the information we need from lead providers.

 List of declared subcontractors (formerly the ‘subcontracting register’)

-The list of declared subcontractors provides information about subcontractors that hold contracts worth at least £100,000 in aggregate with one or more lead providers (a college, training organisation or employer that has a direct contractual relationship with the ESFA).
+The list of declared subcontractors provides information about subcontractors that hold contracts worth at least £100,000 in aggregate with one or more ESFA-funded providers of adult education and training services, including apprenticeships and traineeships.

 Subcontractors are shown with their lead or main provider/s and the individual values of their contracts.